satwikkansal/python_blockchain_app/report.md

 - HDD: Toshiba HDTB 310 EK3AA, 1 TB, 5400 rpm (connected to the Raspberry by an USB 3.0);
 - OS: Raspbian 10, 32-bit.

 The backend of the web application is developed with Flask and uses local files to store the blocks of the blockchain in the disk.
-During the execution the program takes advantage of a cache, that has a size of 20 MB, to improve the performances.
+During the execution the program manages one request at time and takes advantage of a cache, that has a size of 20 MB, to improve the performances.
 In particular, we use two types of caches: the "last" cache that keeps the last mined blocks, and the "random" cache that keeps the adjacent blocks of the last requested block.
 Each cache has the same size (10 MB each), and so it can keep 19 blocks.

 The application uses the blockchain to manage a database of flying statistics, where each flight information is a transaction, so the application allows to: